 Any new content to be cached will follow steps 1-7 on the first request.
 Once the response is stored in the local PoP's cache, every request for the same content will terminate at Step 3.

-StackPath caches your content based response type, file type, and which services you have enabled.
-The following rules apply in most cases but are subject to vary due to your site's particular needs.
+StackPath caches your content based on the file extension and which services you have enabled.
+The following rules apply in most cases but are subject to vary depending on your site's particular needs.

-The options bulleted below are selectable by navigating to Sites > CDN > Cache Handling.
+The options bulleted below are selectable by navigating to Sites > CDN > Cache Handling > Lifetime.
 These options specify how long content is stored on the CDN.
 By default, when a new Site is created, the Cache Expiration Method will be set to Origin Controlled.

 - Origin Controlled